mmiller1234321/All-Time-Team/README.md

 Updated through the 2023 season.

 No more worries about spelling mistakes!!!
-Autocomplete is function.
+Autocomplete is functioning.
 Also, Howard Johnson/Carney Lansford bug fixed.

-Are you a fan of Montreal Expos?
+Are you a fan of the Montreal Expos?
 Historical team information has been updated!!!

 Trying to get autocomplete/autosuggest for name entry.